core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After completing the establishment of a new Security Context, the server MUST protect the following notifications with the Sender Context of the new Security Context.

-For each ongoing observation, the server SHOULD include in the first notification protected with the new Security Context also the 'kid context' parameter, which is set to the ID Context (Gid) of the new Security Context.
+For each ongoing observation, the server MUST include in the first notification protected with the new Security Context also the 'kid context' parameter, which is set to the ID Context (Gid) of the new Security Context.
 It is OPTIONAL for the server to include the ID Context (Gid) in the 'kid context' parameter also in further following notifications for those observations.

 Furthermore, for each ongoing observation, the server MUST use the stored value of the 'kid' parameter from the original Observe request, as value for the 'request\_kid' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}), when protecting notifications for that observation.